 I’d love to enjoy shopping again -when traveling.
 It doesn’t make sense today.
 You find the same franchises in the famous mile in Chicago or in …..
 Beijing.
 Globalization is destroying what was left of cultural differentiation.
 We are impoverishing our minds.
 Free trade is a prerequisite, but underneath that reality, we should be welcoming cultural and social disseminate communities.

 4.- Closed lists by political parties have to be eradicated.
 And people should not be able to live on the salary of a political post of any kind for more than ten years in their entire life.
 Nobody is “the last Coca-Cola in the desert.”
 Public service has to be the exceptional period in anybody’s life, not the rule.
 The “political class” has to be annihilated.
 We should all be politicians for a short time of our lives.
 But we should all have a real economy job as a base for living.

 5.- And last, but also relevant.
-Government capabilities have to be subdivided.
+Government powers have to be spun off in tranches.
 Social transfers of all kinds, such as unemployment benefits, incapacity related entitlements, pensions, subsidies and food stamps, should be indexed to gross output or GDP, and controlled by a separate entity in every country.
 If we segregate power effectively, we increase our governance focus.
 We also prevent them from using our own money to win elections.
 We improve democracy separating government.
 Justice should have a head directly elected by the voters, and the entity in charge of wealth redistribution (welfare state payments) should also be elected separately and directly.
 The power of the prime minister should be divided by three.

 Small is beautiful.
 We have to get there, and it won’t be easy to change the system.
 We have to cooperate, not subordinate.